-This section shows you how to sign in to the phone.
+Before using the phone you need to sign in to it.

-- > To sign in to the phone: - In the idle screen, press the Sign in softkey; the sign-in options are displayed:
+- To sign in to the phone: - In the offline idle screen, press the Sign in softkey.

+From the 'Sign-in options' screen select either:

 - PIN code see Section 4.1

 - User name and Password see Section 4.2

-- Web Sign-in see Section 4.3
+- Web Sign-in (Cloud) see Section 4.3

+- Web Login see Section Error!
+Reference source not found.

 - After signing out, the next time you sign in the phone will present the option that was used to sign in before signing out. - If a user signs out and another signs in, the phone presents empty Speed Dials and empty Call Logs to the newly signed-in user.
-The Speed Dials and Call Logs of the signed-out user are not saved on the phone.
+The Speed Dials and Call Logs of the signed-out user are not saved on the phone. - Sign-in can be cancelled during the signing in procedure.
+You can cancel signing in after starting the sign-in process.